a 1:1 map of itself

-The first room, “a 1:1 map of itself,” originated as an impromptu assemblage theater built in the late summer of 2016 in a former vegetable garden.
-The early idea was little more than to use sod and to dig a hole; in the course of two weeks six unplanned stations manifested, each with its own microeology: hollow earth, petrified forest, compost house, telescope bridge, harmonial spheres, and erth* bath.
-A box containing lenses, wishbones, cicada husks, and photo negatives was buried in the ground beneath the compost house (still there), with sampled pieces from the other stations mixed with the compost itself.
-After the construction a script was written, a fictocritical engagement further investigating some of the evolving mythopoetic strains percolating in the site.
-The site was dismantled late in the fall to make way for a second installation.
+In the course of building this first installation, six stations manifested, each with its own microeology: hollow earth, petrified forest, compost house, telescope bridge, harmonial spheres, and erth* bath.
+A box containing lenses, wishbones, cicada husks, and negatives was buried in the ground beneath the compost house, with sampled pieces from the other stations mixed with the compost itself.
+After the construction a script was written, a mythopoetic narrative full of sampled quotations—a fictocritical tour of key influences.
+(See “script” below.)
+The site was dismantled in the fall to make way for a second installation.

 * Bill McKibben’s Eaarth adds a vowel; I felt subtracting one was better suited to present conditions.